SmartTechAIResearch/sizingservers.beholder.agent/readme.md

 <a name="contribute"></a>
 ## Contribute
-Feel free to post issues or fork and submit pull requests.
+Feel free to post issues and/or fork and submit pull requests.